SanjaiPG/BioScan/README.md

 ```

-Make sure you have your Kaggle credentials set up (username and key) in your environment variables.
+Ensure that you have set up your Kaggle credentials (username and key) in your environment variables.
 =======
 ## Model Architecture
 The model follows a VGG-style architecture, composed of stacked convolutional and pooling layers, designed for robust feature extraction and classification.